UBER Driver Runs Car Into Trump Motorcade STRIKING Secret Service Agent | John Hawkins' Right Wing News

 - Comment Now 0

-The so far unidentified driver was arrested and charged with assault with a dangerous weapon and it’s been reported that the secret agent thankfully sustained only minor injuries.
+The so far unidentified driver was arrested and charged with assault with a dangerous weapon and it’s been reported that the Secret Service agent thankfully sustained only minor injuries.

-The attack was taken to a nearby police station for processing, and there he revealed that he was an UBER driver and that “he was not paying attention to the Secret Service officer but rather ‘another vehicle,’”
+The attacker was taken to a nearby police station for processing and there he revealed that he was an UBER driver and that “he was not paying attention to the Secret Service officer but rather ‘another vehicle.’”

-He later appeared in court to face only a failure to obey charge, CNN reported.
-It’s unclear at this point whether the assault with a dangerous weapon charge has been dropped or is simply being saved for another court hearing.×

 101 Things All Young Adults Should Know